energy-storage-analysis/LDES-Survey/README.md

 a `.env` file needs to be created in the root repository directory with the following info
 ```
-PDF_FOLDER_PATH='C:\Users\your\path\to_pdf_files'
 REPO_DIR='C:\Path\to\this\folder'
+PDF_FOLDER_PATH='C:\Users\your\path\to_pdf_files' # If extracting tables from PDF files, not needed if not reproducing the processed source datasets
 ```

 The final dataset that is needed to generate the figures is included in `cap_cost\data_consolidated`, as well as the processed data for each source that is consolidated into this final dataset.
 It is not necessary, but to regenerate these processed datasets from each source's raw data, the raw input data files must be added to the repository, along with relevant publication pdf files added to the folder described in the `.env` file.
-See the Readme files for each source or contact the author. see `cap_cost\datasets` for more information.
+The Readme files for each source give information on how to obtain their raw datasets.
+See `cap_cost\datasets` for more information on adding new sources or obtaining raw datasets to reproduce the raw data.

 The following installation procedure was tested and used to generated the final publication figures.